BorgwardtLab/ConformalAMR/README.md

 # ConformalAMR

-This repository contains the code used to conduct experiments presented in the paper _Antimicrobial drug recommendation from MALDI-TOF mass spectrometry with statistical guarantees using conformal prediction_ by Nina Corvelo Benz, Lucas Miranda, Dexiong Chen, Janko Sattler, and Karsten Borgwardt.
+This repository contains the code used to conduct experiments presented in the paper _Antimicrobial drug recommendation from MALDI-TOF mass spectrometry with statistical guarantees using conformal prediction_, by Nina Corvelo Benz, Lucas Miranda, Dexiong Chen, Janko Sattler, and Karsten Borgwardt.

 ### Abstract